Softechanalytics/computer_vision/README.md

 ## 📌 Problem Statement

-The goal of this project is to create a CNN-based image classifier that can accurately determine the species of a plant seedling based on an image.
+This project aims to create a CNN-based image classifier that can accurately determine the species of a plant seedling based on an image.
 This can aid in agricultural automation and environmental monitoring.

-Dataset includes images of **12 plant species**, preprocessed and provided as `.npy` and `.csv` files.
+The dataset includes images of 12 plant species, preprocessed and provided as `.npy` and `.csv` files.

 ---